- 25 Days -

-Enjoy a full interactive wine tasting alongside gourmet platters at the Vidal Estate before heading to the summit of Te Mata Peak.
+Then it's summit of Te Mata Peak.
 Take in the breathtaking panoramic views, 1300 ft above sea level while enjoying a glass of bubbles and watching the setting sun.

 Then proceed to Craggy Range Vineyards or Elephant Hill Vineyards for the main course served with wine.